 There are a variety of reasons that these cases settle.
 The fundamental purpose behind settlements are efficiency of the process and certainty of result for all parties involved.
 When a case settles, instead of going to trial, exposure is limited to the terms of the settlement, and there are no risky surprises that ultimately arise through the incredibly dynamic trial process.

 Another reason that many cases settle is a lack of preparation to go to trial for one of the parties involved.
 Without being adequately prepared, you would be at a greater risk for a poor result by going to trial.
 Settling a case gives the ability to close a case without “doing the work” or being appropriately prepared for trial.

 Much of our office’s continuing legal study and education comes in the area of trial advocacy and trial techniques.
-If you are looking for a practice that is not afraid to take the right case to trial, and will prepare every case as if it will ultimately go to trial, then call 410-975-7000 to schedule a consultant to discuss your case.
+If you are looking for a practice that is not afraid to take the right case to trial and will prepare every case as if it will ultimately go to trial, then call (410) 885-6200 to schedule a consultation to discuss your case.